I General Purpose

 VI Membership - Organisational

-- Training School Organisational Membership shall be divided into Accredited and Approved (the latter with a certain number of Approval Points).
+- Training School Organisational Membership shall be divided into Accredited and Quality Checked.
 A further category of Affiliated Organisational Membership (non training school) shall apply.
 All Membership is dependent upon paid up dues for which due reminder will be given by the Society Administrator.
 Article II, 11 of the Constitution applies to all Organisational Membership.

 - All Organisational Members are bound by The Society Constitution; The Society Code of Ethics, & The Complaints Procedure.